 One of the wonderful pleasures of having a vege garden is being able to wander through your garden picking and eating as you go.
 That amazing cherry tomato that has the sun shining on it and when you bite into it, gives you a warm sweet burst of flavour.
 Those crunchy green beans that taste incredible as you nibble on them.
 Nasturtium flowers and rocket that leave your mouth tingling with their peppery kick, cape gooseberries peeled from their little papery wrap, carrots pulled from the earth.

 The flavour and crispness is so much more when eaten straight from the garden which is why I like to pick every day.
 It is such a shame that once they go in the fridge all that natural goodness starts to deteriorate.

-I had some friends around for dinner last week and they went for a wander in the vege garden while I was finishing in the kitchen.
+I had some friends around for dinner last week and they went for a wonder in the vege garden while I was finishing in the kitchen.
 It was a real pleasure to observe them from my kitchen window as they picked and tasted their way around the garden, enjoying the sun-warmed bounty.

 There is a big emphasis these days on providing healthy options for the school lunches.
 Same goes for work lunches.
 Lots of these are also perfect for teens who love their car snacks when travelling.
 Here are some quick and simple options.

 - Cherry tomatoes, especially a lovely colour mix

 - Sugar snap, shelling or snow peas

 - Sticks of cucumber, with seeds removed if wanted